home-assistant/developers.home-assistant/docs/configuration_yaml_index.md

 `configuration.yaml` is a configuration file defined by the user.
 It is automatically created by Home Assistant on first launch.
 It defines which components to load.

+## Status

+Following the Architecture Decision Record [0010.
+Integration configuration](https://github.com/home-assistant/architecture/blob/master/adr/0010-integration-configuration.md):
+> * Integrations that communicate with devices and/or services are configured via a config flow.
+> * All other integrations are configured via YAML or via Storage Collections.

+This documentation is only applicable for existing integrations and integrations not communicating with devices and/or services.

 ## Pre-processing

 Home Assistant will do some pre-processing on the config based on the components that are specified to load.